Sensory neuron: Drugs

 There are many drugs currently on the market that are used to manipulate or treat sensory system disorders.
 For instance, gabapentin is a drug that is used to treat neuropathic pain by interacting with one of the voltage-dependent calcium channels present on non-receptive neurons.
-Some drugs may be used to combat other health problems, but can have unintended side effects on the sensory system.
+Some drugs may be used to combat other health problems but can have unintended side effects on the sensory system.
 Dysfunction in the hair cell mechanotransduction complex, along with the potential loss of specialized ribbon synapses, can lead to hair cell death, often caused by ototoxic drugs like aminoglycoside antibiotics poisoning the cochlea.
 Through the use of these toxins, the K+ pumping hair cells cease their function.
 Thus, the energy generated by the endocochlear potential which drives the auditory signal transduction process is lost, leading to hearing loss.

-Neuroplasticity Research
+Neuroplasticity research

 Ever since scientists observed cortical remapping in the brain of Taub's Silver Spring monkeys, there has been a large amount of research into sensory system plasticity.
 Huge strides have been made in treating disorders of the sensory system.
 Techniques such as constraint-induced movement therapy developed by Taub have helped patients with paralyzed limbs regain use of their limbs by forcing the sensory system to grow new neural pathways.
-Phantom limb syndrome is a sensory system disorder in which amputees perceive that their amputated limb still exists and they may still be experiencing pain in it.
-The mirror box developed by V.S.
+Phantom limb syndrome is a sensory system disorder in which amputees perceive that their amputated limb still exists, and they may experience pain in it.
+The mirror box, developed by V.S.
 Ramachandran, has enabled patients with phantom limb syndrome to relieve the perception of paralyzed or painful phantom limbs.
 It is a simple device which uses a mirror in a box to create an illusion in which the sensory system perceives that it is seeing two hands instead of one, therefore allowing the sensory system to control the "phantom limb".
 By doing this, the sensory system can gradually get acclimated to the amputated limb, and thus alleviate this syndrome.